Sultech/simple-taskbar/README.md

 Activities and Show Desktop can be shown or hidden, and Folder Menu is optional.
 The Folder Menu opens files from a selected directory with their default applications.
-Show Desktop is a narrow button that minimizes or restores all windows and is limited to the Left and Right lists.
+Show Desktop is a narrow button that minimizes or restores all windows and is limited to the outer item groups.

-Each list also has a fixed box row for other GNOME Shell and extension items.
+Each group also has a fixed box row for other GNOME Shell and extension items.
 Managed items can be placed before or after that row.
-Move Up and Move Down keep each item within its current list.
+Move Up and Move Down keep each item within its current group.

 **Reset All Settings** restores the extension defaults without changing the taskbar favourites or Start Menu pins, including their order.

+### Locations

+The taskbar and Dock can show selected common folders, Trash, and connected drives and volumes.
+Drive options can limit entries to mounted drives or include network volumes.

 <p align="center">
   <img src="docs/images/settings-taskbar-behaviour.png" alt="Taskbar settings showing taskbar behaviour and panel item options" width="100%">